-For directly connected networks, TNSR will attempt to locate neighboring hosts via Address Resolution Protocol (ARP) for IPv4 or Neighbor Discover Protocol (NDP) for IPv6.
+For directly connected networks which operate at layer 2, TNSR will attempt to locate neighboring hosts via Address Resolution Protocol (ARP) for IPv4 or Neighbor Discover Protocol (NDP) for IPv6.
 In this way, TNSR can discover the hardware MAC address to which a packet will be delivered in these networks.

 Static neighbor entries can override this dynamic behavior so that a specified IPv4 or IPv6 address is always associated with the same MAC address.

 The command to specify a static neighbor takes the following form:

 tnsr(config)# neighbor <interface> <ip-address> <mac-address> [no-adj-route-table-entry]

 The interface on which this static entry will be placed.

 This interface must support layer 2 (L2) data.
 Neighbors cannot be configured on interfaces which only support layer 3 (L3), such as

 The IPv4 or IPv6 address for the static neighbor entry.